 DIMM (Differential image motion monitor) measures fluctuations of the angular distance between two images produced by two circular apertures about 8 - 10 cm diameter separated by about 20 cm.
-Theory states that the rms image motion is proportional to the turbulence integral over full atmosphere [6].
+Theory states that the rms image motion is proportional to the turbulence integral over full atmosphere.
 So, the weighting function for DIMM is un-depending on altitude.

-The idea to use two different turbulence measuring devices synchronously pointed at the same star using one mount, grew from the following:
+The idea to combine two different turbulence measuring devices in one, grew from the facts, that:

-- Multiaperture scintillation sensor (MASS) doesn't sense turbulence located in boundary layer (first 1 km above ground).
+- Multiaperture scintillation sensor (MASS) doesn't sense a turbulence located in boundary layer (first 1 km above ground).
 Possible solution - a generalized mode of MASS measurement, was tested with original MASS device.
-It was found that this method will be able give a reasonable results with large aperture feeding telescope only.
-On the other hand, DIMM measures both low and high turbulence. - Numerical simulations show [5] that reducing the largest MASS annular entrance aperture (the segment D) down to 8.5 cm optimizes the method sensitivity for middle altitudes.
-This means that a non-expensive refractive telescope with diameter 10 cm can be used to feed the MASS device.
-Such a refractor can be installed in parallel of the Paranal DIMM as a piggy-back device.
+It was found, that this method will be able give a reasonable results with large aperture feeding telescope only.
+On the other hand, DIMM measures both low and high turbulence. - When a Cassegrain-type small telescope is used to feed DIMM device, only two circular parts of entrance pupil (about 15% of area) are used.
+MASS device uses even less part of entrance pupil.
+But original MASS set of entrance apertures (with 13 cm largest aperture) requires 40 cm or larger Cassegrain telescope. - Numerical simulations show [5] that reducing the largest MASS annular entrance aperture (the segment D) down to 8.5cm optimizes the method sensitivity for middle altitudes.
+This means that a non-expensive (amateur class) telescope with diameter 25 30 cm can be used to feed the MASS device.

-The following general solution was chosen and implemented in optimized MASS instrument for turbulence measurements:
+The following general solution was chosen and implemented in combined MASS/DIMM instrument for turbulence measurements: